aktayubrio/futuristic-triceratops-94830/content/pages/posts/trading-is-more-about-psychology-than-finance.md

 *   Fast way to lose money: If you don't have a proper setup and mindset to trade almost 95% of the traders blow their account due to trading illiteracy.

 *   Not profitable in the long run: If you do not improvise your strategy based on the market trends.
 Markets are like the time they keep running and changing and if you don't want to be left behind you need to give in the efforts to make up for it.

+👨🏼‍💻Stay tuned to this page as the upcoming posts and articles will be about the basics of the stock market and how to shift the mindset from an amateur to a pro trader.